worldamazing/plan/docs/overview.md

 In the GP: **Yes.
 You.
 Can.**

 ### What Makes a Project?
-A project is anything that contributes to the world—something you build, offer, research, organize, or explore.
-Projects can be small and local or massive and global.
+A project is simply the GP term for any organized effort to create value—something you build, offer, research, organize, or explore.
+Whether you call it a business, a startup, a non-profit, or a creative pursuit, in the GP, they are all "Projects."
+Projects can be small and local (like a bakery) or massive and global (like a transportation network).
 They can be artistic, scientific, social, or entirely new.
 You don’t need to prove its worth before beginning—**you just need to start.**

+### What About Existing Businesses?
+What happens to the already existing bakery, the tech startup, the repair shop, or the design studio?
+They do not disappear; they are liberated.

+In the old world, 90% of a small business owner's energy went to survival: paying rent, managing insurance, fighting tax complexity, and marketing to people who had no money.
+In the GP, those burdens vanish.

+- **The Small Business Renaissance:** Independent creators and shop owners are the soul of a vibrant community.
+In the GP, they continue to operate, but they are no longer driven by the fear of bankruptcy.
+They can "sell" their unique goods and services for Credits in the Marketplace, or provide them as their 2-day contribution to the commons.

+- **The Corporate Transition:** Large entities are evaluated on utility.
+"Vampire industries" (like health insurance or ad-tech) dissolve because they are no longer needed.
+"Vital industries" (like logistics or manufacturing) are transitioned into cooperative stewardship.
+The employees keep their roles and their pride, but lose the burnout and the pressure to exploit.

+### The Joy of Healthy Competition
+The end of the "struggle for survival" is not the end of competition; it is its purification.
+The "Projects" marketplace is the new, healthy arena for the human drive for status, mastery, and the joy of "winning."

+Whether it's friendly rivalries between research teams racing to solve a problem, competitions to design the most beautiful public spaces, or the simple satisfaction of building something more elegant and useful than what came before, the GP is a world that celebrates excellence.

+The difference is that in this new arena, when one person "wins," the prize they receive—a new discovery, a more beautiful world—is a prize that is shared by all.

 ### How It Works
 - **Freedom to Begin**: You don’t need GP approval to launch a project.
 You can begin with your own time, effort, and vision—or request access to materials, collaborators, and support within the GP’s shared systems.